Marketing Terms, Glossary and Marketing Definitions:

 Branding – the process of distinguishing one’s product or service from that of others

 Brand Identity – the physical appearance of a brand, for example its logo.
-What the company wants the brand to be, as contrasted with brand image
+What the company wants the brand to represent as contrasted with brand image.

-Call-to-action – a link, often at the end of an advertisement, leading to a place for the consumer to purchase your product or service
+Call-to-action – a link, often at the end of an advertisement or page, leading to a place for the consumer to purchase your product or service.

 Churn – when you lose a customer, it is often referred to as churn or churning out.
 Churn usually has a percentage rate.